 Du’a or supplication has a multifunctional role within the individual’s soteriological development.
 One key function of du’a is the development and refinement of the individual’s etiquette (adab) in their approach to, and relationship with, Allah.
 This initially manifests in an understanding of the individual’s dependence on Allah and their relationship with the Divine name the Provider (al-Razzaq).
 As this relationship deepens, the individual begins to manifest and develop their sense of slavehood (ubudiyyah).
 This, in turn, as the individual develops soteriologically, changes the relationship between the slave (abd) and their Lord (rubb) such that the du’a becomes a means of intimate discourse (munajat).

 The following is the abstract for my PhD thesis.
+The full thesis can be downloaded from the University of Tasmania Open Access Repository.
 This thesis addresses the problem of how to interpret Islamic writers without imposing generic frameworks of later and partly Western derivation.
-It questions the overuse of the category “Sufism” which has sometimes been deployed to read anachronistic concerns into Islamic writers.
-It does so by a … Continue reading Understanding Sufism: Contextualising the Content
+It questions the overuse of the category “Sufism” which has sometimes … Continue reading Understanding Sufism: Contextualising the Content